 With a goal of protecting the land and the incredible national resources of the region for future generations, Yellowstone was established.
-Today, nearly 150 years later, sustainability at Yellowstone National Park continues to be a priority, evolving over time.
+Today, 150 years later, sustainability at Yellowstone National Park continues to be a priority, evolving over time.

-The historic Lake Yellowstone Hotel, which was recently remodeled, is Xanterra’s second Green Seal certified operation.
+The historic Lake Yellowstone Hotel, which was remodeled, is Xanterra’s second Green Seal certified operation.
 Green Seal certification involves a rigorous third-party review to ensure a property excels in areas such as sustainable procurement, staff training, waste reduction, water and energy efficiency, and chemical safety.

 In 2015, Xanterra in Yellowstone completed construction of a new employee residence at Old Faithful.
-The new residence, called Paintbrush, will allow 67 cabins, previously serving as employee housing, to be returned to guest use.
+The new residence, called Paintbrush, allowed 67 cabins, previously serving as employee housing, to be returned to guest use.
 But more importantly, the Paintbrush residence was certified LEED Platinum, the highest level of sustainable building as recognized by the US Green Building Council.

 In addition to hydration stations and sustainably sourced food, a number of sustainable amenities are available throughout the park.
-At key locations throughout Yellowstone you’ll find services such as green retail outlets, recycling drop-offs, and bicycle rentals.
+At key locations throughout Yellowstone, you’ll find services such as green retail outlets, recycling drop-offs, and bicycle rentals.
 Our green facilities and certified properties are identified on the Yellowstone Eco Map.

-In 2015, more than 60 percent of Yellowstone’s waste was diverted from landfill.
+In 2019, more than 63 percent of Yellowstone’s waste was diverted from landfill.
 Park refuse is sorted, and organics are sent to the West Yellowstone Compost Facility, which composts nearly two million pounds of waste each year.
 Xanterra recycles or donates items such as used oil, tires, linens, batteries, solvents, and more.
 To make it easy for our guests to pitch in and keep the park clean, waste sorting and recycling containers have been placed throughout Yellowstone in rooms and public areas.

-More than 40 percent of our retail items sourced in 2014 were sustainable, as part of Yellowstone’s commitment to responsible procurement.
+More than 53 percent of our retail items sourced in 2019 were sustainable, as part of Yellowstone’s commitment to responsible procurement.
 Our retail outlets carry an increasing array of environmentally friendly merchandise, including items made with recycled content, locally or regionally produced merchandise, and reusable products.
 We have eliminated disposable plastic bags in our gift shop, encourage shoppers to use reusable bags, and supply free reusable tote bags to guests who spend more than $50 in our retail locations.

-Reducing the footprint.
+Reducing the Footprint

 Want to learn more about sustainability at Yellowstone?
 Read more about how we’re constantly working and evolving to keep our park clean and beautiful for future generations.